SushiTee/docker-registry-token-auth-service/README.md

 Edit those files accordingly.
 If you set `backlist` to `true` in _repositories.json_, the repositories listed in the `repositories` array will not be accessible without authentication.
 If you set `blacklist` to `false`, it will work as a whitelist and only the repositories listed in the `repositories` array will be accessible without authentication.

+You cannot give only `push` access.
+If you want to give users `push` access you always have to put `pull` as well.

 The passwords for the users in _users.json_ are hashed with _bcrypt_ and can be generated with the following command:

 ```bash